-query A GRanges object with query sets

-refAssembly A character vector specifying the reference genome assembly (\e.g.\ 'hg19').

-rawCounts a logical indicating whether the raw numbers should be displayed, rather than
+query A GRanges object with query sets refAssembly A character vector specifying the reference genome assembly (e.g. 'hg19').
+This will be used to grab chromosome sizes with getTSSs. rawCounts a logical indicating whether the raw numbers should be displayed, rather than percentages (optional).